grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 ```

 Within the output dir, the configuration file is named `config.yaml` and the template files ends in
 `.tpl`, where each template is written out to its own file.

-Note that using the `--output-dir` flag
+{{< admonition type="note" >}}
-only writes the output to files and no longer print the config to the console.
+When you use the `--output-dir` flag, the command only writes the output to files and doesn't print the configuration to the console.
+{{< /admonition >}}

-Once your configuration has been migrated, verify it using the verify command and the
+Once you have migrated your configuration, verify it using the verify command and the
 `--utf8-strict-mode` flag:

 ```bash
 mimirtool alertmanager verify <config_file> [template_files...] --utf8-strict-mode
 ```

-You should see a warning `UTF-8 mode enabled` to let you know that UTF-8 strict mode was enabled
+The command prints a warning with the text `UTF-8 mode enabled` to let you know the command is using
-when validating your configuration.
+UTF-8 strict mode to validate your configuration.

-If the command exits without error, and you are satisfied with the changes made to the migrated
+If the command exits without error, and you're satisfied with the changes made to the migrated
 configuration and template files, reload it using the `load` command.

 #### Validate Alertmanager configuration